jbtuku/student-webdev-labs/reflection.md

 2. How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

-All exercise were helpful to understand Jquery.I was little confused about first dom exercise.But after checking the video it got cleared..
+All exercise were helpful to understand Jquery.I was little confused about first dom exercise.But after checking the video it got cleared.

 3. Was there something that you wish had been explained better?